Program Academic Requirements

 Upon admission to the Environmental Humanities Graduate Program, the Director is assigned as the temporary advisor who mentors students for the first two semesters.
 By the end of semester two, students should have at least 2/3 of their supervisory committee set including the chair who then becomes the student's advisor.

 The Program faculty reviews the progress of each graduate student at the end of each spring semester.
 The purpose of the review is to assess the overall progress of each student in the program, and to identify how faculty might facilitiate student success.

-Prior to the review, each student is responsible to show he/she/they are in good standing in the Program.
-The student should meet with their advisor to discuss particular concerns or areas of difficulty, and to provide information that can be usefully shared with the faculty at large during the review session.
+Prior to the review, the rising second year students are responsible to show he/she/they are in good standing in the Program.
+Student should meet with the Director of EH to discuss particular concerns or areas of difficulty, and to provide information that can be usefully shared with the faculty at large during the review session.
 Second year funding is not guaranteed without at least the Chair and one member of the supervisory committee appointed by the end of semester two.
 The entire three-person committee must be set and appointed by the beginning of semester three.

 Final Work Requirements